hypogirl/fake-word-generator/README.md

 # Fake Word Generator
 Essentially, what this generator aims to do is to randomly generate fake words that "look" and "sound" like it belongs to a specific language you select.

-For now, it only supports two languages: Portuguese and Russian.

 (Note: It seems to work better for 5-7 character words.)

 ### What this generator already does: